aplteam/Tatin/docs/SemanticVersioning.md

 1.2.3-beta-1+123  (becomes 1.2.3-beta-1 as a Tatin package; recommended)
 ```

-Therefore `1.2.3.4` is valid, with 4 being the build number. `1.2.3-beta-1.4` is valid, with 4 being the build number. `1.2.3-beta-1` is valid, no build number. `1.2.3-beta-1.abc` is _invalid_.
+Therefore `1.2.3.4` is valid, with 4 being the build number. `1.2.3-beta-1.4` is valid, with 4 being the build number. `1.2.3-beta-1` is valid, with no build number. `1.2.3-beta-1.abc` is _invalid_.

-The Semantic Versioning rules lay out when exactly which part of the version number may or must be bumped.
+The Semantic Versioning rules define when exactly which part of the version number may or must be bumped.
 They also define which parts are considered when establishing precedence: build numbers are always ignored.

 ## Terminology and versioning Rules